 **These cutoff times are also based on industry benchmarks; a majority of the races throughout the U.S. implement similar policies.

-You will be able to check your belongings near the finish line of the race on Biscayne Blvd.
+You will be able to check your belongings near the Finish Line of the race on Biscayne Blvd.
 The check-in area will be on the north end of Bayfront Park.
-Please use the clear bag provided at packet pickup.
+Please use the clear bag provided at Race Kit Pickup.
 Place your bib number sticker on the bag which was provided with your registration packet.
 Make sure your belongings are well-marked with your contact information.
 We are NOT responsible for damaged or lost items.
 NO BACKPACKS PERMITTED.

 Miami is known for entertaining its visitors and residents, so of course we couldn’t have a half marathon without offering Miami-style entertainment.
 You will be getting several entertainment stations along your journey paradise.